 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+Next, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+In addition, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
-Together, these figures suggest a carbohydrate content of 49% for the overall product line.
+Together, these figures suggest a carbohydrate content of 50% for the overall product line.

-And a fat-to-protein ratio of about 58%.
+And a fat-to-protein ratio of about 57%.

-Near-average protein.
+Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Pro Pac Dog Food
+Ultimates Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Pro Pac.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.